devgaganin/Save-Restricted-Content-Bot-V2/README.md

 ## ENTERPRISE RELEASE INFO

-**Update**: This bot is updated with login functionalities, custom rename tag adding, caption changing and and many more scroll down to last to see the latest update i.e. on 18 June 2024.
+**Update**: This bot is updated with login functionalities, custom rename tag adding, log group, caption changing and and many more scroll down to last to see the latest update i.e. on 18 June 2024.

 ## Try Live Bot
 Bot link -https://t.me/advance_content_saver_bot